How does a Tens Unit work?

 POSSIBLE CHRONIC-PAIN SIDE EFFECTS:

 The longer people have chronic pain, the more difficult it is to get rid of.
 That is why so many people continue to seek stronger and different pain medications.
-Doctor and pharmacists call this the “analgesic ladder”.
-Aspirin, codeine, or morphine related drugs are progressively used so they may find pain relief.
+Doctors and pharmacists call this the “analgesic ladder.”
+Aspirin, codeine, or morphine-related drugs are progressively used so they may find pain relief.
 If you have pain at this moment and are either overusing non-prescriptive or prescriptive drugs, over time all or some of these medications most likely will have negative side effects or will create a tolerance and fight pain less and less.

 FOODS THAT MAY HELP REHABILITATION AND LESSEN PAIN